Did you know there are around 30,000 distinct species of orchids worldwide? Just imagine the number of different orchids

 You will need a more intense grow light if you want to grow several different orchid plants.
 Here are three great choices for you:

 Viparspectra is a popular grow light brand, and its newest series is terrific for orchids.

 The lamps use Samsung diodes to emit a balanced spectrum of light rich in blue, green, and red light.

 They’re very bright and have a broad coverage area.
 For instance, the lowest model, Viparspectra XS1500, can cover a growing area measuring 2′ x 2′ (0.6m x 0.6m).

 Those lights come with a dimmer.
 That allows you to lower the intensity of the light during different growth phases.

 This will be a perfect choice if you want to grow several orchid plants under one light.

 Viparspectra XS lights are very affordable.
 And don’t forget to use the coupon code HERBSWITHIN to get a discount!

 Another prevalent grow light that is well-suited for orchids is Mars Hydro TS 1000.

 Mars Hydro also has an optimized balanced spectrum.
 It will make your orchids very happy.

 It’s also very bright and has a coverage area measuring 2′ x 2′ (0.6m x 0.6m).
 If you want to grow orchids in a wider space, we suggest the Mars Hydro TS 2000, which has a larger coverage area.

 FLs are cheap and bright.
 But they’re also less efficient and have shorter lifespans than LED lights.
 They do emit a lot of blue and green light but little amounts of red light.

 If you want to grow your orchids under FLs, you can choose HO (High-Output) T5 fluorescent tubes or CFL bulbs.
 Those are very efficient.

 The more FLs you use, the more comprehensive your growing area will be.

 There are many great brands of HO T5 fluorescent grow lamps on Amazon.

 Top Choice For Commercial Growing

 Here is another option that is great for commercial orchid growing:

 Developers created the HLG RSpec Quantum Boards for flowering plants, including orchids.

 They also use Samsung diodes, which are very efficient to use.
-You will spend less money on running them.
+So, you will spend less money on running them.